bernardosulzbach/firewall-using-docker/README.md

 #   The network administrator capability.
 #   The IPv4 WordPress has in this network.
 sudo docker run --privileged --network=wordpress_frontend --cap-add=NET_ADMIN --env=WORDPRESS_IP=172.25.0.2 --interactive --tty firewall bash

+# The following line runs the pinger and set the addresses to ping:
+#   The ADDRS variable must be a comma-separated list of the IPv4 addresses to ping
+#   The line bellow pings both the database and the wordpress services and also pings the firewall
+sudo docker run --env=ADDR=172.25.0.1,172.25.0.2,172.25.0.3 --interactive --tty pinger bash

+# For me, when the pinger runs outside the wordpress_frontend network it fails to reach both wordpress and firewall but is able to reach the database (which seems wrong)
+# To run the pinger inside the wordpress_frontend network use:
+sudo docker run --network=wordpress_frontend --env=ADDR=172.25.0.1,172.25.0.2,172.25.0.3 --interactive --tty pinger bash

+# When executed inside this network the pinger is able to reach all the three tested addresses

 ```

 After all this is done, in my execution, the WordPress server was accessible in 172.25.0.2 (as one would expect) and in 172.25.0.3 (via forwarding).